 You Can Save Money Building A Custom Gaming PC

-Many people think that building a computer is an expensive process that ends up more costly and time-consuming then buying a desktop computer off the shelf.
-The truth is that you can often save a fair amount of money ending up with a lot more for your money and the best thing is you dont need anything more than some common sense, a screw driver and google to do it!
+Many people think that building a computer is an expensive process that ends up more costly and time-consuming than buying a desktop computer off the shelf.
+The truth is that you can often save a fair amount of money ending up with a lot more for your money and the best thing is you don’t need anything more than some common sense, a screwdriver and google to do it!

-Even if your on a budget you can pick up a solid system that has overclocking options and a mid range graphics card from places like eBay.
+Even if you’re on a budget you can pick up a solid system that has overclocking options and a mid-range graphics card from places like eBay.